 Effort is useful when you are trying to push an inspired idea forward, but only if you have fuel in your tank, and a clear road ahead.
 A gentle effort or a light tap on the accelerator is enough to move a car forward.
 But pushing, trying, forcing, is never a good idea in any situation.

 So, don’t try so hard to make everything work.
 Ease off that accelerator, stop trying to drive with that hand-brake engaged.
 It is there for a very good reason.
 It is telling you, this trip is not for you.
 How do you know to move in a particular direction?
-The most loving relationships feel EFFORT-LESS.
-When you are in a state of flow, inspiration and creativity feel EFFORT-LESS.
-When you have a job you feel passionate about, work is EFFORT-LESS.
+The most loving relationships feel effort-LESS.
+When you are in a state of flow, inspiration and creativity feel effort-LESS.
+When you have a job you feel passionate about, work is effort-LESS.
 When things flow to you effortlessly, they are a definite YES!!!
-Roadblocks, obstacles, rejection and the word No, exist to give you clarity: This is not for you.
+Roadblocks, obstacles, rejection and the word NO, exist to give you clarity: This is road is not for you.